-Written by Christie fan and research chemist Kathryn Harkup, A is for Arsenic considers the chemical and physiological characteristics of each poison used by the crime writer, which provided vital clues to the discovery of each book’s murderer.
+Written by Agatha Christie fan and research chemist Kathryn Harkup, A is for Arsenic considers the chemical and physiological characteristics of each poison used by the crime writer, which provided vital clues to the discovery of each book’s murderer.

 Here, writing for History Extra, Harkup explores the history of arsenic…